mviereck/x11docker/README.md

 (Depending on your hardware and system setup, you may not need line `needs_root_rights=yes`).

 ## Custom access to X server
 Running x11docker without an image name (or explicitly with option `--xonly`) creates an empty X server.
-In that case, or forced with option `--showenv`, x11docker writes some environment variables on stdout.
+In that case, or enforced with option `--showenv`, x11docker writes some environment variables on stdout.
 You can use this for custom access to new X server.
 Example:
 ```
 read Xenv < <(x11docker --xephyr --showenv)
-echo $Xenv && export $Xenv
 # run xterm from host on new X server
-xterm
+env $Xenv xterm
 # run docker image on new X server
+export $Xenv
 docker run --env DISPLAY --env XAUTHORITY -v $XAUTHORITY:$XAUTHORITY -v $XSOCKET:$XSOCKET x11docker/xfce
 ```
 If you like to, you can run two docker images sharing the same X server.
 Example:
 ```
 read Xenv < <(x11docker --xephyr --showenv x11docker/lxde)  # LXDE desktop in Xephyr
-echo $Xenv && export $Xenv
-x11docker --hostdisplay x11docker/xfce thunar  # Thunar from another image appears on LXDE desktop
+env $Xenv x11docker --hostdisplay x11docker/xfce thunar  # Thunar from another image appears on LXDE desktop
 ```

 # Init system